 In my set-up I found the best results were with the flow restrictor clamped down to the maximum possible extent – the gas flow is never completely shut off with these restrictors.
 The needle valve had much better controllable adjustability with the secondary flow restrictor in place.

-Recent upgrade: I have now installed a Mott porous metal flow restrictor which gives even better performance than the one-way flow valve.
+If you want to get really fancy about it, you can instead use a Mott porous metal flow restrictor which gives even better performance than the one-way flow valve.